cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 <HighlightBox type="info">

 Asymmetric keys always come in pairs and offer their owner various capabilities.
 These capabilities are based on cryptographic mathematics.
 The public key is meant to be distributed to whoever is relevant, while the private key is to remain a secret.
-This is similar to sharing the address  your house, but keeping the key to your front door private.
+This is similar to sharing the address of your house, but keeping the key to your front door private.

 </HighlightBox>